 An overseas buyer may decide to make their property available for either long term lets or short term lets.
 There are differences in the tax rules that apply to long term lets and to short term lets that qualify as a ‘Furnished Holiday Letting’ (FHL).
 A FHL is a property that is made available as a holiday let for at least 210 days during the tax year and is actually let for 105 of those days.

 The one major difference between the calculation of profits when a property is let on a long-term basis and when a property is a FHL concerns interest payments made on loans taken out to purchase the residential property.
 Until 5 April 2017, interest payments made on all loans taken out to purchase a residential property were allowed in full as a revenue expense.
-However, since 6 April 2017 relief is no longer available in full on long term residential lets and by 2020 / 21 will be restricted to the basic rate of tax.
+However, since 6 April 2017 relief is no longer available in full on long term residential lets and from 2020 / 21 is restricted to the basic rate of tax.

 The restriction in the tax relief due on interest payments may have a significant impact on the profits after tax of some landlords.
 For many landlords, the most straightforward option may be to transfer property ownership to a lower earning spouse.
 Other landlords may decide to sell one or more properties and reduce borrowings or, for certain properties, transferring to a FHL may be appropriate.
 Transferring a residential property business into a company may be advantageous from an income tax point of view but it may be difficult to avoid a charge to CGT and / or LBTT.